Sunday, December 15, 2024

 Siegel, circa 1921

 Siegel was a celebrity, known for speeding around Boston and Revere in his Cadillac.
 He was colorful, a capable trash talker.
 He could also tell entertaining stories about the war.
-His popularity was at its peak in 1922 when his bout with Dave Shade at the Boston Arena was filmed, making it the first Boston bout captured on celluloid.
+His popularity was at its peak in 1922 when his bout with Dave Shade at the Boston Arena was filmed, making it the city's first bout captured on celluloid.

-He was especially proud of his Jewish heritage, always sticking it to promoters who had once tried to saddle him with an Irish gimmick.
+He was especially proud of his Jewish heritage, and critical of promoters who had once tried to saddle him with an Irish gimmick.
 “Why should I change my name and put on green tights?”
 Siegel said.
 “Can’t the Irish do their own fighting?”
 The irony was that his tavern had an Irish motif – the cloverleaf – and most of the clientele was Irish.

 If Siegel wasn’t willing to become Irish, he was more than happy to compete against the area’s many Irish brawlers, particularly Patrick J. “Paddy” Flynn of Everett.
 The Siegel - Flynn series had everything – not only was it a Jewish fighter versus an Irishman (one of boxing’s hot ethnic rivalries of the period), but their respective hometowns, Revere and Everett, had always been competitive in amateur tournaments.
-Moreover, the camps of Siegel and Flynn had a rather loud rivalry in the press, hurling insults back and forth.
+Moreover, the camps of Siegel and Flynn had a loud rivalry in the press, hurling insults back and forth.
 Promoters had a small goldmine in Siegel and Flynn.
 They fought twice at the Boston Armory in 1920, and once at the Boston Arena in 1921.
+Siegel won each time.

 Siegel’s time at the top was fleeting.
 He lost a pair of bouts to future Hall of Famer Mickey Walker.
 More losses followed.
 On May 27, 1924, immediately after a loss to Rocky Smith at Boston’s Grand Opera House, Siegel retired from fighting.
 He left the boxing business with a record of 39-16-14 with 17 wins by KO and two no-decisions.